dnvlz/DiffractionGratings/README.md

 # DiffractionGratings

+## First pattern
-1. Our ability to resolve detail in astronomical observations is limited by the diffraction of light in our telescopes.
+Our ability to resolve detail in astronomical observations is limited by the diffraction of light in our telescopes.
 Light from stars can be treated effectively as coming from a point source at infinity.
 When such light, with wavelength $\lambda$, passes through the circular aperture of a telescope (which we’ll assume to have unit radius) and is focused by the telescope in the focal plane, it produces not a single dot, but a circular diffraction pattern consisting of central spot surrounded by a series of concentric rings.
 The intensity of the light in this diffraction pattern is given by